Gurez Valley

 Q: How many days are enough for Gurez Valley?

-A 2-day trip covers the basics like Dawar and Habba Khatoon Peak.
-However, 3-4 days allow a deeper exploration of Tulail Valley and local life.
-It depends on your pace and interest in trekking or culture.
+A 2-day trip covers the basics like Dawar and key viewpoints.
+However, 3–4 days allow deeper exploration of Tulail Valley and local culture.
+It depends on your pace and interest in trekking.
+Don’t rush; the journey itself is rewarding.

 Q: Is Gurez Valley safe for solo female travellers?